-The Master of Science in Nursing (MScN) (formerly called Master of Science (MSc)) is a thesis-based degree program, and has two specialization/field options:
+The Master of Science in Nursing (MScN) (formerly called Master of Science (MSc)) is a thesis-based degree program, and has two specialization/field options listed below.
+Please see flyer for details also.

 1) Advanced Clinical Practice Nursing Field